News Media

 Social Media as a Platform for News

 More people are now turning to social media for a quick fix of their daily news digest.
-With such a minefield of information out there, Better World Info is here to sort the wheat from the chaff.
-Start following our carefully selected Twitter lists on important topics such as climate, refugees, human rights, peace, social justice, anti-nuclear weapons, women's rights, the LGBTQI+ community, and so much more.
+With such a minefield of information, we have sorted the wheat from the chaff for you.
+Follow our carefully selected Twitter lists on important topics such as climate, refugees, human rights, peace, social justice, anti-nuclear weapons, women's rights, the LGBTQI+ community, and more.

-Our social media guide provides a wealth of information on these issues, as well as critical comment on major platforms including Facebook, Twitter, Mastodon, Instagram, and YouTube.
+Our social media guide provides a wealth of information on these issues, as well as critical comments on major platforms, including Facebook, Twitter (X), Mastodon, Instagram, Bluesky, and YouTube.
 You will also find excellent resources on social media for NGOs and non-profits, how to use it for campaigning and advocacy, blogging, monitoring and metrics, and free online courses.

 Black and white portrait of journalist Julian Assange.
 He is smiling at the camera and wearing a black tshirt with the word 'Truth' written in white